 Over the years Pathways has continually developed its services based on examples of best practice from around the world.
 And just as importantly, based on feedback from the people that matter most – those who use the services, their whānau and the passionate Pathways team.

+We believe everyone can recover, shape their own future and live well.
 We want our services and our support to spark imagination, dreams and a sense of wonder.

 The circles aren't perfectly round, they are unique, like we all are.
 And the range of vibrant colours represent our diversity and the energising hope we all hold within us.